 To reduce saturated fat:

-- Choose reduced or low-fat milk, yoghurt, ice-cream and custard
+- Choose reduced or low-fat milk, yoghurt, cheese, ice-cream and custard

 - Choose lean meat and trim any fat off before cooking

-- Remove the skin from chicken (where possible, before cooking)
+- Remove the skin from chicken, duck and other poultry (where possible, before cooking)

 - Avoid using butter, lard, dripping, cream, sour cream, copha, coconut milk, coconut cream and hard cooking margarines